First impressions are everything, there’s so much value in making the right impression on first-time customers.

 Customer acquisition and customer retention work hand in hand to keep the flow of profit and revenue to your business.
 We’ve talked about cultivating customer loyalty and re-engaging old customers before, and this time, we’ll discuss the ways you can attract new customers.

-- The cannabis industry is highly regulated, so the customer base can be limited.
+- In highly regulated markets, so the customer base can be limited.
 In this case, acquiring new customers in addition to retaining your existing ones is important to keep the buyer cycle going.

-5 Ways to Create a Good Dispensary Experience to First-Time Buyers
+5 Ways to Create a Good Experience to First-Time Buyers

-So how do you differentiate your brand from other dispensaries?
-Here are some steps to ensure that first-time customers have a positive shopping experience with your dispensary — both online and in-store:
+So how do you differentiate your brand from others?
+Here are some steps to ensure that first-time customers have a positive shopping experience with your business— both online and in-store:

 1. Establish your brand image